 And to add to the confusion, God continues by asserting his steadfast love to the thousandth generation of those who love him and keep his commandments.
 So, if I’m lucky enough to be descended from a faithful Israelite who was there on the day Moses came down the mountain, does that cancel out my wicked great, great, great grandfather?

 I agree with whomever wrote Exodus that things do happen for a reason, and often the consequences of an action aren’t felt by the perpetrators, but instead by innocent victims, even future generations.

 But these bad things don’t happen because God is still grumpy.
 Climate Change is an obvious example of people suffering for the (in)actions of previous generations.
 But there is not a direct lineal curse as in Exodus.
 Instead, the actions of rich people in one part of the world lead to consequences for poor people especially in other parts of the world.
-Aboriginal people today suffer the effects of racism going back generations, and would even if Australia was suddenly, miraculously, turned non-racist today.
-Again, it is not their ancestors, but the ancestors of others who laid the groundwork for their suffering.
+Aboriginal people today suffer the effects of racism going back generations, and would continue to suffer that legacy even if Australia was suddenly, miraculously, turned non-racist today.
+Again, it is not their Aboriginal ancestors, but the ancestors of others who laid the groundwork for their suffering.

 But climate chaos has well understood scientific explanations, and racism has sociological ones.
 Blaming that kind of suffering on God’s intergenerational wrath makes no sense anymore.
 Good News that is grounded in the bad news of God’s intergenerational wrath, as it is if we take the Ten Commandments as an accurate portrayal of the nature of God, also makes no sense.